Surprisingly, the ever-so-convenient dishwasher isn't the most essential kitchen appliance.

 Nothing is quite as inconvenient as a giant appliance needing repair.
 People sometimes make the mistake of procrastinating getting a dishwasher repaired.

-Prolonging the damage to your dishwasher could lead to bigger repairs, or even permanent damage altogether.
-The last thing you want is to go back to washing dishes by hand, so get to it right away.
+Prolonging the damage to your dishwasher could lead to bigger repairs or even permanent damage altogether, which could cost more to fix in the long run.
+The last thing you want is to go back to washing dishes by hand, so get to it right away to save money and avoid further issues.

 7. Air dry your dishes.

 Dishwasher cycles normally involve a heat drying step to cap off the process.
-It is recommended to skip the dry cycle feature of the machine to save energy at your home.
+It is recommended to skip the dry cycle feature of the machine to save energy and improve water efficiency at your home.

 The next time you use your dishwasher, simply open the door of your appliance and let the dishes dry up naturally.